-- Trips to the hospital
+Trips to the hospital

-- An emergency pet surgery
+An emergency pet surgery

-- A new transmission for your car
+A new transmission for your car

 3. Set a budget and spend only what you have

-Take a look at your spending from past months to help figure out how much you’re spending each month.
+Take a look at your spending from the past few months to help figure out where your money is going.
 Sort expenses into mandatory and discretionary spending.
-Your mortgage payment is mandatory, while dinner out with friends is discretionary.
+For example, buying groceries is mandatory, while dinner out with friends is discretionary.

 4. Pick up a side gig

 Nearly half of Americans have at least one side hustle: A job they work in addition to their full-time position to bring in some supplemental income.
 If you’ve worked out your budget and you’re unhappy with how little you have left over to spend on luxuries, this is a great option.
 There’s a side hustle for everyone, from freelancing to delivery driving.

 Earning extra money, even if it’s only $1,000 or $2,000 per year, gives you some extra room to breathe financially and may help you pay off existing debt faster.